 Staying active

 Getting older doesn’t mean you have to stop being active.
-Keeping active is good for both your mind and body.
-In fact, exercise can be as effective as medication for mild to moderate depression.
+In fact, staying active is one of the best ways to look after both your body and mind.
+Regular exercise can reduce the risk of falls, boost confidence, and even be as effective as medication for mild to moderate depression.

 Exercising if you have persistent pain